 Fig. 5.44 shows the nodalisation of the primary circuit.
 The circuit nodalisation comprises the test bundle, the bypass (BYPASS), the plenum (PLENUM), the hot leg (HOTPIP), the steam generator (STGEN), the cold leg (COLPIP), and the containment (CONTAN).
-The test bundle of the Phébus facility is modelled by two concentric rings ('BUNDLE', 'OUTER') with 26 axial nodes and with cross flow connections to allow flow deflection due to fuel rod deformation and blockage formation caused by refreezing of molten material.
+The test bundle of the Phébus facility is modelled by two concentric rings (BUNDLE, OUTER) with 26 axial nodes and with cross flow connections to allow flow deflection due to fuel rod deformation and blockage formation caused by refreezing of molten material.
 The implementation of a B4C absorber instead of AIC like in FPT-1 significantly influences the melting behaviour and its phenomena.
-The eight innermost fuel rods are situated within 'ROD1', while the outer twelve fuels are assigned to the object: 'ROD2', as shown in Fig. 5.42.
+The eight innermost fuel rods are situated within ROD1, while the outer twelve fuels are assigned to the object: ROD2, as shown in Fig. 5.42.
 Altogether the model consists of 13 TFOs including 110 CVs, 52 HCO with 98 HCVs, as well as 1 SAFT-Loop comprising of 4 TFOs.
-As in case of the Phebus FPT1 dataset a geometrical mistake at two elevations in the HCOs representing the annular shroud structure has been identified and corrected.

 Fuel rod relocation has been simulated in rod-like geometry (candling model) assuming a constant relocation velocity.
 Radial melt spreading between core rings is not taken into account.
-The release of fission products is simulated with the help of the 'NMOD1' Option 3 (taking into account not only the temperatures, but the partial pressures of some elements as well).
+The release of fission products is simulated with the help of the NMOD1 Option 3 (taking into account not only the temperatures, but the partial pressures of some elements as well).
 The transport of the FPs is calculated by SAFT, which is defined starting from the plenum, including the whole path up until the containment.
 The simulation time was 22500 s.